expressots/expresso-site-doc/docs/overview/middleware.md

 ## Using `addMiddleware` method

 For any other middleware, or a custom middleware, you can add it using the `this.middleware.addMiddleware()` method.
-Using the `addMiddleware` method, you can add any middleware from NPM Registry, custom Expressjs middleware or a custom ExpressoTS middleware.
+Using the `addMiddleware` method, you can add any middleware from NPM Registry, custom Expressjs middleware or a custom middleware.

 NPM Registry middleware: